mmasipgu/repsolluzygas/README.md

 A platform which allows you to get data from Repsol Luz y Gas website.

 ## Changelog
+### Version 1.1 - 05/03/2022:
+- Removed 2 sensor: Last Invoice Amount (Numeric) and Last Invoice Status (Boolean).
+This fails if you don't have any invoice yet.

 ### Version 1.1 - 06/12/2021:
 - Added 2 new sensors: Last Invoice Amount (Numeric) and Last Invoice Status (Boolean).